micahvista/VACmap/README.md

         -mode H For aligning high error rate long read (Pacbio CLR, ONT).
         -mode L For aligning low error rate long read (Pacbio HiFi).
         -mode S Increase the sensitivity for small variants. (<100bp).
 (Pacbio CLR, ONT, HiFi).
-        -mode R Use a fixed value for the variation penalty.
+        -mode R Use a fixed value for the variation penalty that is more sensitive to translocation events, such as gene conversion.
 (Pacbio CLR, ONT, HiFi).

         -k k-mer size (no larger than 28, deflaut: 15) # set -k 19 -w 10 for HiFi data to reduce run time (2X faster) but there is very small decrease in accuracy.